TylerYep/wolfbot/README.md

 Constants, along with their use cases, are listed in src/const.py.

 # Development
+## January 2018
+Interactive mode and Hunter added!

 ## December 2018
 Added the Minion and Tanner characters and fully integrated them into the game!
 I changed a large portion of how voting works and how possible statements are obtained (now, saying you are a Wolf is not necessarily a bad idea).
 I have a lot more ideas to move forward with as well - for example, drawing out file dependencies and finding better representations, using some unit testing to make sure everything works as expected before expanding the game, and using the new Python 3.7 type-checking.
 Overall, the game looks like it's in a stable state, and the Werewolf and Tanner teams look like they have the advantage.
 Time to start thinking of more advanced Village team tactics!

 ## November 2018